phetsims/unit-rates/doc/implementation-notes.md

 **Memory management**: The model exists for the lifetime of the simulation.
 Large portions of the view are reconstructed when the selected item changes.
 So `dispose` is implemented throughout, and all function calls that register an observer have an associated comment indicating whether a corresponding de-register call is required.
-For example, in `CostNode`:
+For example, here's the general pattern used in `CostNode`:

 ```js
 var costObserver = function( cost ) {...};